moonseer/connections-plus/progress.md

 #### Key Features
 1. **Flexible Card Placement**: Cards can be dragged and positioned anywhere on the game board.
-2. **Color Coding**: Cards can be assigned colors to represent categories.
+2. **Color Coding**: Cards can be assigned colors to represent categories, with visual indicators showing group progress.
-3. **Drawing Tools**: Users can draw on the canvas to make notes.
+3. **Drawing Tools**: Users can draw on the canvas to make notes, with toggle functionality for drawing mode.
-4. **Game Submission**: Users can submit their guesses and get feedback.
+4. **Game Submission**: Users can submit their guesses and get feedback on correct and incorrect groups.
-5. **Game Selection**: Users can choose from daily or random games.
+5. **Game Selection**: Users can choose from daily, random, or historic games from a searchable browser.
+6. **Real Game Data**: Connected to a GitHub repository with actual NYT Connections game data.

 #### Technical Implementation
 - Vanilla JavaScript with modules for organization